-Capital assets purchased or acquired with an original cost of more than \$5,000 (\$25,000 for infrastructure assets), depending on asset class, are reported at historical cost or estimated historical cost.
+Capital assets purchased or acquired with an original cost of more than \$5,000 (\$25,000 for infrastructure assets), are reported at historical cost or estimated historical cost.
 Contributed assets are reported at acquisition value as of the date received.
 Additions, improvements and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expenses as incurred.